GustavoMedeiros-A/microservice-golang/README.md

 - run **go get github.com/rabbitmq/amqp091-go** to add rabbit to the broker service

 # 12 - Start using RPC (Remote procedure call)

+- Set the RPC configuration on the project, and after in the broker set the RPC sender